rancher/rancher.github.io/rancher/v1.6/en/cattle/labels/index.md

 `io.rancher.scheduler.affinity:container_label` | Key Value Pair of Any Container Label | Used to schedule containers on hosts based on [container label or service name]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/scheduling/#finding-hosts-with-container-labels)
 `io.rancher.scheduler.affinity:container` | Name of Container | Used to schedule containers on hosts based on [container name]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/scheduling/#finding-hosts-with-container-names)
 `io.rancher.lb_service.target` | [_Target Service Label_ Values](#target-service-labels) | Used to configure load balancers so that traffic will be routed to containers that are on the same host as the load balancer.
-`io.rancher.service.wait_for_healthcheck` | `true` | Available as of v1.6.1: Used to require health check to transition to `healthy` before considering the service deployed.
-Any services dependent on this service (when using `depends_on` in compose) will not deploy until the service is in a healthy stated defined by the health check.

 <br>